HDMI: Audio/video

 The HDMI standard was not designed to pass closed caption data (for example, subtitles) to the television for decoding.
 As such, any closed caption stream must be decoded and included as an image in the video stream(s) prior to transmission over an HDMI cable to appear on the DTV.
 This limits the caption style (even for digital captions) to only that decoded at the source prior to HDMI transmission.
 This also prevents closed captions when transmission over HDMI is required for upconversion.
 For example, a DVD player that sends an upscaled 720p/1080i format via HDMI to an HDTV has no way to pass Closed Captioning data so that the HDTV can decode it, as there is no line 21 VBI in that format.

 Communication channels

-HDMI has three physically separate communication channels, which are the DDC, TMDS and the optional CEC.
+HDMI has three physically separate communication channels, which are the VESA DDC, TMDS and the optional CEC.
 HDMI 1.4 added ARC and HEC.